-Thermal energy of the order of 5 MJ is released, by flaring 1 m of producer gas in the burner.
-Flame temperature can be obtained as high as 1250 C by optimal pre-mixing of air with gas.
+Thermal energy of the order of 5 MJ is released, by flaring 1 m3 of producer gas in the burner.
+Flame temperature can be obtained as high as 1250 °C by optimal pre-mixing of air with gas.
 For applications where requires thermal energy, Gasifier can be a good option as a gas generator, and retrofitted with existing devices.
 The biomass gasifier system is best suited for hot air dryers, kilns, furnaces and boilers.

-In non-ferrous metallurgical and foundry industries where high temperatures (~650 - 1000 $^{\circ}$ C) are required for melting metals and alloys and normally melting is done by expensive fuel oils or electrical heaters, Gasifier are well suited for such applications.
-And temperature of Furnace maintained at 350 $^{\circ}$ C (extra heat being provided than required).
+In non-ferrous metallurgical and foundry industries where high temperatures (~650 - 1000 °C) are required for melting metals and alloys and normally melting is done by expensive fuel oils or electrical heaters, Gasifier are well suited for such applications.
+And the temperature will also be reduced and maintained at 500°C